What is the Cost of Capital Formula?

 Based on the above calculations, ABC Limited’s return of 10.85% is adequately higher than its cost of capital of 9.86%.

-You can use the following calculator for the calculation of the cost of capital.
+You can use the following calculator for the cost of capital.

 |Cost of capital =||(Weightage of debt x Cost of debt) + (Weightage of preference share x Cost of preference share) + (Weightage of equity x Cost of equity)|